Wondering How to Stop Cramps in Your Buttocks During Your Period?

 So what causes period butt cramps, and is there any way to stop the stab?
 We talked to experts to find out.
 "It's known as proctalgia fugax [PF] and can be described as a severe, fleeting anal or rectal pain that can occur around your menses," explained Kiarra King, M.D., a board-certified OB-GYN in Chicago.
 "It can also occur at other times and has different triggers.
 PF is more common in women than men and the episodes are self-limited but can be very uncomfortable."

-The causes of butt pain during your period
+What are the causes of butt pain or anal cramps during your period?

 There are a variety of reasons you may feel pain in your bottom during menstruation.

 One of the most common culprits is prostaglandins, which are lipids and hormone-like substances that can be released by multiple organs or tissues.